 The health of your equine is reflected in their feet.

-This workshop is relevant whether your horse is barefoot or shod.
-Healthy hooves are healthy hooves!
+This workshop is from a barefoot perspective and relevant whether your horse is barefoot or shod, it is not anti shoes.
+Healthy hooves are healthy hooves.

 The morning will be spent looking into the anatomy and function of the equine foot.
 The focus will be on recognising and achieving healthy feet.
 We will also look into common foot problems and how to deal with them.